Brant von Hoffman

-Brant von Hoffman is an American film and television actor.
+Brant von Hoffman is an American former film and television actor.
 He is best known for playing Cadet/Sgt.
 Kyle Blankes in the films Police Academy and Police Academy 3: Back in Training.

 Life and career

 Von Hoffman was born in the United States.
 He began his screen career in 1981, appearing in the ABC drama television series 240-Robert.
 The next year, he played as Bennett in an episode of the ABC sitcom television series Laverne & Shirley.

 Later in his career, Von Hoffman guest-starred in television programs including Riptide, The John Larroquette Show, Lottery!, Hunter and Home Improvement.
 He also appeared in films such as Police Academy, Police Academy 3: Back in Training, The Further Adventures of Tennessee Buck (as Ken Manchester), Dudley Do-Right, Guilty by Association and Rustlers' Rhapsody.

 Von Hoffman retired from acting in 2004, last appearing in the Fox satirical sitcom television series Arrested Development.